replit/kaboom/doc/13-multiboom.md

 ```

 Using a for loop, we're going to generate a new context in each iteration to avoid writing repetitive code for each.
-The rest of the code for this program will be placed inside the loop.
+The rest of the code for this program will be placed inside this loop.

-We'll create an object "k" which will represent a single context's attributes, i.e the background color, width, and height.
+We'll create an object, "k", that will represent a single context's attributes: the background color, width, and height.

 ```
 for (let i = 0; i < 2; i++) {